FabricMC/fabric-docs/develop/loom/index.md

 ## Depending on Subprojects {#subprojects}

 While setting up a multi-project build that depends on another Loom project, you should use the `namedElements` configuration when depending on the other project.
-By default a project's "outputs" are remapped to intermediary names.
+By default, a project's "outputs" are remapped to intermediary names.
 The `namedElements` configuration contains the project outputs that have not been remapped.

 ```groovy
 dependencies {